BrentSeidel/Ada-Lisp/README.md

 2. Object oriented features.
 This will probably never happen.
 3. Closures.
 This will probably never happen.
 4. Passing functions as parameters.
 This may happen.

+### Roadmap
+The following updates to the language are planned.
+They may not be done in the order shown and other items may be added before some of these.
+1. Peek and Poke functions for accessing memory.
+This is mainly for use on embedded systems.
+2. Hexidecimal literals.
+3. Logical and bitwise logical operations AND, OR, NOT.
+4. Parsing string to number.
+5. Character data type and conversions.
+6. Some basic string operations.
+7. Improved error handling and general code cleanup.
+8. Make functions first class objects.

 ## Internals